yel-wishahy/ENPH_353_competition/README.md

 <br />

 # robot_driver.py <a name="controller_settings"></a>
-If `DEBUG=true` at the top of the file, pid error values and camera feed will be displayed.
+If `DEBUG=True` at the top of the file, more error messages and labelled camera feed will be published.

+# debug_show.py <a name="debug_view"></a>
+This ros node subscribes to main controller debug topics to receive pid error values and labelled camera feed.
+This is a seperate node to ensure the pid control loop can run as fast as possible (in a seperate thread) without needing to do 'wasteful' side tasks like showing debug info/error values.